adam-26/hapi-api-version/README.md

 **hapi-api-version** works internally with rewriting urls.
 The process is very simple:

-1. Check if an `accept` header OR a custom header (default `api-version`) is present and extract the version
+1. Check if an `accept` header OR a custom getVersion function is present and extract the version
-2. If a version was extracted check if it is valid, otherwise respond with a status code `400`
+2. If a version was extracted check if it is valid, otherwise respond with a status code `415` (The HTTP response code can be configured)
 3. If no version was extracted (e.g. no headers sent) use the default version
 4. Check if a versioned route (like `/v2/users`) exists -> if so rewrite the url from `/users` to `/v2/users`, otherwise do nothing